Sunset

 but everything to gain !

-by Gavin Atkinson
+by the late Gavin Atkinson

 poems from the heart